The Rise of Wind Power in Asia 2022

 Additionally, Asia’s onshore and offshore wind projections indicate a high level of commitment focused on renewable energy.
 This is critical as the globe moves towards net-zero goals and phasing out fossil fuels, including coal, oil and gas.
 Overall, the rollout of renewables across Asia, including wind, will bring about investment opportunities and economic, health, and planetary benefits.

 Wind power or wind energy is kinetic energy that is generated by the wind as it moves.
-A wind turbine would convert the wind energy into mechanical and eventual electric power.
+A wind turbine converts the wind energy into mechanical and eventual electric power.

 Wind power plants capture this kinetic energy using rotating wind turbines and convert it into mechanical energy.
-Then generators convert the mechanical energy into electricity, which goes through the power grid.
+Then generators convert the mechanical energy into electricity, which goes into the power grid.

 Types of Wind Power Plants

-There are three main types of wind power plants: utility-scale, distributed (small), and offshore wind which captures wind energy.
-Offshore wind turbines generate the most electricity, averaging 4,000 kilowatts.
+There are three main types of wind power plants: utility-scale, distributed (small), and offshore wind that capture wind energy.
+Offshore wind turbines generate the most electricity, averaging 4,000 kilowatts (KW).

 Onshore and distributed wind turbines are typically much smaller and average 2,000 and 1.6 kilowatts, respectively.
 The efficiency of wind turbines is relatively high compared to solar energy.
 The theoretical Betz Limit of 59 percent is the maximum efficiency possible however, most turbines average 50 percent.